elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The textContent property in JavaScript gets or sets the text content of a node and its descendants, allowing manipulation of element content without parsing HTML or exposing HTML tags.Writing to textContent is much more helpful because it allows us to write text the “secure way”.
+    </div><br />
-  <div><strong>Interview Response:</strong> The textContent provides access to the text inside the element: only text, minus all &#8249;tags&#8250;.
+  <div><strong>Technical Response:</strong> The textContent provides access to the text inside the element: only text, minus all &#8249;tags&#8250;.
 In practice, reading such text is rarely needed.
 Writing to textContent is much more helpful because it allows us to write text the “secure way”.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />